udecode/plate/.changeset/core-mi.md

 }
 ```

-- `options`: any plugin can use the second generic type to type this field.
-It means that each plugin can be extended using this field.
+- `options`: any plugin can use the second generic type to type this property.
+It means that each plugin can be extended using this property.
 - `type` is now optional
 - `component`: no longer need of `options` to customize the component.
 - `overrideByKey`: a plugin can override other plugins by key (deep merge).